Atashnezhad/Realtime_BitGrading_App/README.md

 Initially, data sets are generated through a script and saved locally.
 The process is then repeated using an Object-Oriented Programming (OOP) approach, providing more flexibility and scalability to demonstrate the difference between the two methods.

-For the purpose of this exercise, a dummy API was developed and utilized to simulate a real API.
+A dummy API was developed and utilized to simulate a real API.
 The API offers two methods: one for getting data and another for posting data.
-The app uses the API to retrieve and send data.
+The app uses the API to retrieve and send data to mongoDB and S3.
+The S3 is used to keep and retrieve the cache.

 When triggered by an event, the app executes the following calculations: